Overview

 Research

 A 2022 study suggests that there was no difference in two-year quality of life between individuals with a depressive disorder who were taking antidepressants and individuals with a depressive disorder who were not taking antidepressants.
 However, this study’s findings are complicated by several factors.
-For example, individuals taking medications are likely to have more severe depression than individuals who are not taking medications, as antidepressants may not be commonly prescribed for cases of mild depression.
-This factor and others may limit the significance of these findings.
+For example, individuals taking medications for depression are likely to have more severe depression than individuals who are not taking medications, as antidepressants may not be commonly prescribed for cases of mild depression.
+This factor and others may limit the significance of these findings for other specified depressive disorder.

-That said, since the introduction of SSRIs in the 1980s and SNRIs in the 1990s, scientists have been investigating new medications that may be quicker to take effect, safer for pregnancy, and present fewer side effects.
+That said, since the introduction of SSRIs in the 1980s and SNRIs in the 1990s, scientists have been investigating new medications that may be quicker to take effect, safer for pregnancy, and present fewer side effects for other specified depressive disorder.
 There are several pharmaceuticals currently being researched that may be more beneficial than current antidepressants, including those that act on glutamate receptor (GluRs) ligands.
-GluR medications may reduce excessive excitation and improve brain function, resulting in a reduction of depressive symptoms.
+GluR medications may reduce excessive excitation and improve brain function, resulting in a reduction of other specified depressive disorder symptoms.
 Additionally, a 2022 study explored the potential for orexin receptor agonists to reduce anxiety and improve sleep, motivation, and concentration, which are often impaired with depression.
 Research in these areas is ongoing.

 Statistics